Adamkzh/sql_rag_agent/README.md

 Logs
 ----
 - JSONL traces are written to `logs/trace.jsonl`.
 Each line includes `step`, timestamps, and context.
+The FastAPI handler also returns the trace for downstream consumers.

 Notes
 -----
 - The sample DB is small and intended for local testing; swap `data/store.db` with your dataset as needed.
 - Only SELECT statements are executed; destructive SQL is blocked.
+- LLM access requires `OPENAI_API_KEY` in the environment.
+If missing/unreachable, the agent returns a clear error message instead of routing.